Dev-Rendezvous/odin-recipes/README.md

-The First Crawl Towards a Legacy.
+First Sprint Towards A Legacy.